-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes No signs of any adverse movement noted.
+Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
 We have presumed that those areas not inspected are free of defects.
+A limited damp inspection was carried out due to the presence of wall linings, fittings and stored items.
+No comment can be made on the condition of fabric behind any wall linings.